DorielRivalet/MHFZ_Overlay/FAQ.md

 This way, there are no lost settings when updating, and you don't have to make the backup manually.

+The location of any previous settings are in the subfolders of `%LocalAppData%/Doriel_Rivalet`.
+Recommended to sort by date modified.

 ## How to check the downloaded file hashes?

 ### Graphical User Interface